 Her alternate color schemes are based on fellow Street Fighter IV newcomers Rufus, El Fuerte, and Abel, even though Word of God stresses it wasn't intentional.
 For Ultimate, she gets a Claire Redfield scheme.
 Her DLC costume (from the Villain Costume DLC Pack) is a new outfit they created for this game, which makes her look like a super hero.

 Her playstyle makes use of mechanics seen in SFIV, such as the Focus Attack and EX Moves.
 The latter uses up meter from the Hyper Combo gauge, which was also true for the Super Gauge in SFIV.

-She can air dash in MvC3 using jet-propelled shoes, something she couldn't do during gameplay in SFIV.
+She can air dash in MvC3 using jet-propelled shoes, something she couldn't do during gameplay in SFIV (except for high jumping).
 However, she uses them in the OVAStreet Fighter IV: The Ties That Bind.

 Her Optic Laser is based off of Cyclops' Optic Blastnote The Optic Laser is called "Optic Bright" in Japan.
 What's notable about this is that when written in katakana, the words "blast" (ブラスト) and "bright" (ブライト) are only one kana apart..

 She refers to her daughter Lauren twice, once before battle and in a win quote:

 "Sorry, mommy's at work.
 I'll call you back." (pre-battle)